 Penalty for late filing of return.
 A corporation that does not file its tax return by the due date, including extensions, may be penalized 5% of the unpaid tax for each month or part of a month the return is late, up to a maximum of 25% of the unpaid tax.
 If the corporation is charged a penalty for late payment of tax (discussed next) for the same period of time, this penalty is reduced by the amount of that penalty.
 The minimum penalty for a return that is over 60 days late is the smaller of the tax due or \$100.
-The penalty will not be imposed if the corporation can show that the failure to file on time was due to a reasonable cause.
+The penalty will not be imposed if the corporation can show the failure to file on time was due to a reasonable cause.
 Corporations that file late must attach a statement explaining the reasonable cause.

 Penalty for late payment of tax.
 A corporation that does not pay the tax when due may be penalized 1⁄2 of 1% of the unpaid tax for each month or part of a month the tax is not paid, up to a maximum of 25% of the unpaid tax.
 The penalty will not be imposed if the corporation can show that the failure to pay on time was due to a reasonable cause.
-However, this penalty does not apply to late payments of required installments of estimated tax.